freddybushboy/bento/README.md

-**🚧 WIP: this project is currently unpublished and serves as an evolving collection of ideas**
+**🚧 WIP: this project is an evolving set of ideas and is currently unpublished**

 # 🍱 Bento - _for deliciously structured themes_